-Journalism Field Trip - Drivers needed!
-This merit badge session heads to a radio station in Willits on Friday to learn about how radio works, what you can say on the air, and all participants have the opportunity to record a station identifier that will be played in the future!
+Journalism Field Trip - Drivers needed Friday morning as we head to a radio station in Willits.
+We will see firsthand how radio works, what you can say on the air, and all participants can record a station identifier that will be played in the future!